History of the United Arab Emirates: Mleiha

-The archaeological remnants of the Mleiha Archaeological Centre, dated to 300 BCE, are the most complete evidence of human settlement and community from the post-Iron Age era in the UAE.
-It documents early iron use, including nails, long swords and arrowheads, and evidence of slag from smelting.
-The period from 300 to 0 BCE has been called the Mleiha period, the Late Pre-Islamic period (PIR) and, according to older references, the Hellenistic era; Alexander the Great's conquests went no further than Persia, however, and left Arabia untouched.
+The ancient Near Eastern city of Mleiha, today inland of Sharjah, is linked to the port city of Ed Dur on the west coast of the UAE at Umm Al Quwain.
+It emerged as an important settlement in the late Iron Age and continued to be a major area of settlement into the pre-Islamic era, and offers the most complete evidence of human settlement and material production in the area at that time.
+The period from 300 to 0 BCE has been variously called the 'Mleiha period', the 'Late Pre-Islamic period' (PIR) and, according to older references, the 'Hellenistic era': however, Alexander the Great's conquests went no further than Persia, and left Arabia untouched.

-Mleiha is linked to the ancient Near Eastern city of Ed Dur, on the UAE west coast.
-Hundreds of Macedonian-style coins were found at Ed Dur and Mleiha which date to Alexander the Great.
-They feature a head of Heracles and a seated Zeus on the obverse, and bear the name of Abi'el in Aramaic.
-These coins match the moulds found at Mleiha, which (with finds of Mleiha slag) suggest the existence of a metallurgical centre in the Mleiha Archaeological Centre and indicate a link between the Mleiha and Ed Dur.
-Camels buried with their heads reversed are also a common feature of animal burials at Ed Dur and inland Mleiha.
+Although not conquered by Alexander, Mleiha certainly reflected Greek cultural influence and troves of Hellenistic coins were found at both at Ed Dur and Mleiha featuring a head of Heracles and a seated Zeus on the obverse, and bearing the name of Abi'el in Aramaic.
+These tetradrachms match coin moulds found at Mleiha, which (with finds of Mleiha slag) suggest the existence of a metallurgical centre and indicate a link between Mleiha and Ed Dur.
+Camels and horses buried with their heads reversed are also a common feature of animal burials at both Ed Dur and Mleiha.

-In February 2021, a trove of 409 Hellenistic-era coins stored in a clay pot was unearthed at Mleiha.
-The Sharjah Archaeology Authority described the nine-kilo find as "hugely significant".
-Funerary inscriptions from the mid-3rd century BCE mention the presence of "Uman", a major kingdom in Mleiha; the kingdom is mentioned by Greek writers Pliny the Elder and Strabo as Omana.
+Funerary inscriptions dating from the mid-3rd century BCE and found at Mleiha mention a kingdom of "Uman": the kingdom is also mentioned by Greek writers Pliny the Elder and Strabo as Omana.
 The Mleiha site was apparently abandoned after the 3rd century CE, marking the kingdom's fall.

 Early Christian presence

-Archaeology has revealed late-antique and early Islamic Christian communities in the present-day UAE, linked to the Church of the East in the Beth Qaṭraye region along the coast.
-On Sir Bani Yas (Abu Dhabi), a monastery and church were first identified in 1992; subsequent study established the site's monastic character, and a 2025 excavation uncovered a molded-plaster cross in adjacent courtyard houses (indicating a broader monastic settlement).
-A second monastery was identified on Siniyah Island (Umm al-Quwain) with radiocarbon dates from 534 to 656 CE, representing part of a cluster of Gulf Christian sites contemporary with the emergence of Islam.
+Archaeology has revealed late-antique and early Islamic era Christian communities in the present-day UAE, linked to the Church of the East in the Beth Qaṭraye region along the coast.
+On Sir Bani Yas (Abu Dhabi), a monastery and church were first identified in 1992; subsequent study established the site's monastic character, and a 2025 excavation uncovered a moulded-plaster cross in adjacent courtyard houses (indicating a broader monastic settlement).
+A second monastery was identified on Siniyah Island in Umm Al Quwain with radiocarbon dates from 534 to 656 CE, representing part of a cluster of Gulf Christian sites contemporary with the emergence of Islam.

+The Tuwwam region has long been held to have been related to the Buraimi settlement as a result of mentions in literature by Muqaddasi and others.
+However, contemporary research has tentatively identified Siniyah Island in Umm Al Quwain as the centre of the ancient lost town and region of Tawwam (or Tu'am); the name Tu'am is derived from St Thomas the Apostle of the East.
+Siniyah is the site of both a major Christian monastic complex and the oldest pearling town in the Gulf.
+Siniyah and Sir Bani Yas are two of six monasteries identified on the Persian Gulf coast.